KonstantinSchubert/pennytoken-spec/README.md

 Three types of actors interplay during a micropayment transacting.

-1. The content creator
+1. The content creator:
     For example the operator of an online news website.
-2. The user
+2. The user:
     For example a person browsing the internet, consuming media content on different websites.
-3. The micropayment service provider
+3. The micropayment service provider:
     He is paid by the user and pays the content creators according to usage.

 ## Design goals
  * Works across an unlimited number of content providers.
- * Avoid user tracking by the content providers.
+ * Avoid user tracking.
  * Easy implementation for the content providers.
  * Pay-per-view for prices comparable to advertisement revenue.
  * Frictionless user experience.
 No registrations, no subscriptions, no logins.